bsousapt/sqlwatch-docs/central-repository/requirements/README.md

 ### Linked Server

 {% hint style="success" %}
-No additional components are requied when using Linked Server.
+No additional components are required when using Linked Server.
 {% endhint %}

 ### SQL Integration Service \(SSIS\)